ABOUT | BIO

 A dynamic, self starter with over 22 years international experience across a wide spectrum of the tourism industry.
 Rachel has worked with hotels, large and small tour operators, ecotourism planners, sustainable tourism management and marketing projects, international development banks, landscape and park planning firms, governments, NGO’s, marketing organizations and hospitality and tourism attractions.

 Rachel is currently the Director of Sustaining Tourism – a boutique consulting firm.
-She is also an Associate Professor at Ryerson University in Canada where she joined the Ted Rogers School of Tourism & Hospitality Management in 2006.
+She is also a Professor at Ryerson University in Canada where she joined the Ted Rogers School of Tourism & Hospitality Management in 2006.
 Since 2014, she also holds the role of Director, Research Institute for Tourism and Hospitality.

 Having been trained to look at many different aspects of tourism, Rachel knows that sustainability means long term planning and management and that experience and understanding of diverse cultures and environments is a fundamental part of tourism.
 She has furthered this understanding through both her personal and work travels.
 She has now has traveled extensively to 6 continents and over 75 countries.